kigawas/minichain/README.md

 This repo is using [Kademlia](https://github.com/bmuller/kademlia) for finding peers and syncing blockchain via simple TCP.

-You can create a UDP server and a TCP server listening at the **same** port.
+You can create a UDP server and a TCP server listening at the **same port**.
 When you have found peers by Kademlia, directly connect to that IP and port to start syncing blockchain data.

 A simple example about syncing the latest block: